department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 CDC recommends that almost everyone wear a cloth face cover when they have to go out in public, like to the grocery store or to pick up other necessities.
 Be sure not to put a mask on a child under age 2 or on anyone who has trouble breathing or can't remove the mask without help.

 **Remember:** Don't wear a mask that's meant for a health care worker.
 And don't forget to stay at least 6 feet away from others.
-Masks aren't a substitue for physical distancing.
+Masks aren't a substitute for physical distancing.

 #### 37. When will a vaccine be out?